probot/probot/docs/persistence.md

 ## MongoDB (with Mongoose)

-[MongoDB](https://mongodb.com) is a popular NoSQL database, and [Mongoose](http://mongoosejs.com) is the de facto Node.js wrapper for it.
+[MongoDB](https://mongodb.com) is a popular NoSQL database, and [Mongoose](http://mongoosejs.com) is a widely used Node.js wrapper for it.

 ```js
 // PeopleSchema.js